psytext/rosettastats/docs/moderatedMediation.md

                       xmmod = "moderatorVariable");
 ```

+In model 3 covariates are added.
 It is possible to choose on which variabele (mediators or dependent) the covariates have an assumed effect.
 In this example both covariates have an assumed effect on both the mediators and the dependent variable.
 Furthermore, the m-y path is moderated.
 Example 3 is called as follows.

 ```r